Projects

 Use descriptive names:

-- Include phase information: “Mosaic Phase 2 (plans and subscriptions)”
+- Include phase information: “Mosic Phase 2 (plans and subscriptions)”

 - Be specific and clear: “Mobile App Redesign” not “App Work”